Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Detailed Settings for Main Experiments

 \subsection{Illustration of lens designs in \textit{RealLens-Sim}}

 Figure~\ref{fig:realsim} shows the structures of the test lenses used in \textit{RealLens‑Sim} and example imaging results.
-The lenses are sourced from open source designs in the literature or from designs manually created by optical designers based on specifications in public patents or the needs of minimalist applications.
-In addition, we consider lens misalignment, a common but rarely addressed real-world factor that induces OD.
-This typically occurs when the PSF size under the nominal lens design is below one pixel, that is, no OD, but the decentering and tilt errors in manufacturing and assembly lead to random unknown OD in the final imaging results.
-We select a smartphone lens whose original design yields no sensor sampled OD, set $3$ groups of random decentering and tilt errors with increasing magnitude within its tolerance range, and then perform ray tracing to compute PSFs for imaging simulation.
+The lenses are sourced from open-source designs in the literature or from designs manually created by optical designers based on specifications in public patents or the needs of minimalist applications.
+In addition, we consider lens misalignment, a common but rarely addressed real-world factor that induces optical degradation.
+This typically occurs when the PSF size under the nominal lens design is below one pixel, that is, no optical degradation, but the decentering and tilt errors in manufacturing and assembly lead to random unknown optical degradation in the final imaging results.
+We select a smartphone lens whose original design yields no sensor-sampled optical degradation, set $3$ groups of random decentering and tilt errors with increasing magnitude within its tolerance range, and then perform ray tracing to compute PSFs for imaging simulation.

-\JQ{Unlike AODLibpro \texttt{Test}, which provides a comprehensive evaluation in terms of OD severity and spatial variation patterns in the imaging results, \textit{RealLens‑Sim} aims to provide test data from the perspective of lens types across real-world application scenarios, reflecting the practicality of the overall blind aberration correction framework and assessing the combined performance of training data and model paradigm.
+{Unlike AODLibpro \texttt{Test}, which provides a comprehensive evaluation in terms of optical degradation severity and spatial variation patterns in the imaging results, \textit{RealLens‑Sim} aims to provide test data from the perspective of lens types across real-world application scenarios, reflecting the practicality of the overall blind aberration correction framework and assessing the combined performance of training data and model paradigm.
 Admittedly, lens design cases in the real world are innumerable, and many are not open source, so one cannot include them all in the tests.
-Nevertheless, the lens types, application scenarios, and OD distribution types covered by \textit{RealLens‑Sim} are the broadest among known open source data, allowing it to serve as a strong evaluation benchmark for assessing the generalization of blind aberration correction methods.
+Nevertheless, the lens types, application scenarios, and optical degradation distribution types covered by \textit{RealLens‑Sim} are the broadest among known open-source data, allowing it to serve as a strong evaluation benchmark for assessing the generalization of blind aberration correction methods.
 In addition, because these lenses are manually designed by optical designers, they are out of domain relative to the LensLib generated by AOD methods, which can provide a fairer evaluation setting.}